MJaroslav/Bon2Gradle/README.md

 // Extension for BON2 configuring
 // option = defaultValue // Description
 bon2 {
+    useParallelDeobfuscation = false // If dependency contains more than one file,
+    // then they will deobfuscated paralelly
     forceMapping = false // Use only next mapping for all dependencies forcedMappingLocation = null // Directory with methods.csv and fields.csv files forcedMappingRelativeConfPath = null // Additional relative path from uppder parameter file.